ArmstrongLiwox/Simulating-a-typical-CICD-Pipeline-for-a-PHP-Based-application/README.md

-# Simulating a typical CI/CD Pipeline for a PHP Based application
+# Simulating a typical CI/CD Pipeline for a PHP Based application.
 ---

 As part of the ongoing infrastructure development with Ansible started from a previous a project, we will create a pipeline that simulates continuous integration and delivery.